mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Coherent and careful delivery of code that reflects best practices.
 There may be some errors.
 The code has been written carefully.
 * Thorough and precise delivery of code that reflects best practices.
 There may be minor errors.
 The code has been written carefully and extra tags may have been added.
 * Meticulous coding work that fulfils the required standards and shows sophistication.
 You have clearly practised and are starting to gain a very good understanding of semantic HTML.
 * Professional work that meets the required standards and shows creativity.
-Your code is written to a high standard."
+Your code is written to a high standard.

 ## Accessibility